image of a doctor writing a medical opinion

 The VA Denies Your Claim

-Even with a nexus letter, claims can still be denied.
+Even with a nexus letter, VA claim can still be denied.
 This usually happens if:

 If this happens, don’t assume the nexus letter was useless.
 It usually means something was missing or not explained clearly enough.